capnmidnight/Primrose/README.md

 # Getting started with Primrose

+### Contributing

+If you're interested in contributing to the framework, we'd love to have you involved.
+Please [read the guidelines](https://github.com/NotionTheory/Primrose/blob/master/CONTRIBUTING.md) for contributing before doing so.

 ### Project Setup

 1. You first want to setup a new project using `npm init`, and then follow the prompts.